brunohaetinger/green-team/2026-03-02-voting-architecture/README.md

 Describe your stack, what databases would be used, what servers, what kind of components, mobile/ui approach, general architecture components, frameworks and libs to be used or not be used and why.

 - Backend:

+**Go** has a lightweight concurrency model, powered by goroutines and channels, that enables massive parallel request handling without the overhead of traditional threading models, serving as a perfect choice for our distributed system.
+This choice will grant lower latency and smaller memory footprint, which is critical for high-RPS microservices.
+It also provides excellent built-in networking libraries, simplifying the development of HTTP, WebSocket, and gRPC services.
+The compiler produces single, statically linked binaries that streamline deployment and enable quick startup times for horizontal scaling.
+Go also benefits from a mature ecosystem with robust support for distributed systems technologies like Kafka, Redis, CockroachDB, PostgreSQL, and various distributed caches.

 - Frontend: